Millennium Institute at the 4th International Conference on Financing for Development in Seville

 - 2 min read

-Key outcomes of the conference included:
+Key Outcomes of the Conference

 A commitment to double international support to help countries strengthen domestic tax revenue collection.